KDE/plasma-framework/README.md

 ## QML components
 ### org.kde.plasma.core

-Bindings for libplasma functionality, such as DataEngine and FrameSvg, see @ref core.
+Bindings for libplasma functionality, such FrameSvg, see @ref core.

 ### org.kde.plasma.components
 Graphical components for common items such as buttons, lineedits, tabbars and so on.
 Compatible subset of the MeeGo components used on the N9, see @ref plasmacomponents.